SimonGeiger/SDCE_P1_LaneLines/writeup_template.md

 ## Writeup Template

 ### You can use this file as a template for your writeup if you want to submit it as a markdown file.
 But feel free to use some other method and submit a pdf if you prefer.
 ---
+**Given Advice & Goals**
+* The tools you have are color selection, region of interest selection, grayscaling, Gaussian smoothing, Canny Edge Detection and Hough Tranform line detection.
+* Your goal is piece together a pipeline to ...
+  * detect the line segments in the image
+  * then average/extrapolate them and draw them onto the image for display
+  * Once you have a working pipeline, try it out on the video stream below.
+---
+**Imagined Pipeline**

+1) get image from video stream
+2) find lanes
+    * image preprocessing
+      * color space
+      * noise filtering
+      * ROI masking
+    * feature extraction
+      * color selection
+      * canny edge detection
+      * hough transformation
+    * lane finding algorithm
+      * previous image
+      * slope of detected edge

+3) return image with lanes marked and stich back together to stream
+---

 **Finding Lane Lines on the Road**